bcgov/nr-spar/oracle-api/README.md

-# SPAR Oracle API
+# SPAR Oracle REST API

 This repository holds a set of policies, standards, guides, and pipelines to get started with a back-end API.
 Before writing your first line of code, please take a moment and check out our [CONTRIBUTING](CONTRIBUTING.md) guide.

-Note: This repository was generated from [greenfield-template](https://github.com/bcgov/greenfield-template) and in case you're interested in the original README file, we still have it [here](README_template.md).

 ## Our Policy